On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: General upper bounds for and

 Now we turn to the kernel $\Aut_{B, \QQ}(S)$ of the natural homomorphism $\Aut_\QQ(S)\rightarrow\Aut(B)$.
-As the examples in Section~\ref{s:pf2} illustrate, there is no general uniform bound for $\Aut_{B, \QQ}(S)$.
-Nevertheless, if $S$ is not isotrivial, we can bound $\Aut_{B, \QQ}(S)$ by the genus $g(B)$ of the base curve $B$ (or in terms of other invariants of $S$); in contrast, the isotrivial case showcases a uniform bound independent of $g(B)$, see Theorem \ref{rs} , Proposition~\ref{prop: pg=0 bd J(S)} and Corollary~\ref{cor: p_g>0 isotrivial}.
+As the examples in Section~\ref{s:pf2} illustrate, there is no general bound for $\Aut_{B, \QQ}(S)$.
+Nevertheless, if $S$ is not isotrivial, we can bound $\Aut_{B, \QQ}(S)$ in terms of the genus $g(B)$ of the base curve $B$ (or of other invariants of $S$); in contrast, the isotrivial case showcases a uniform bound independent of $g(B)$, see Proposition~\ref{prop: pg=0 bd J(S)} and Corollary~\ref{cor: p_g>0 isotrivial}.

 \begin{prop} Let $f\colon S\rightarrow B$ be a minimal properly elliptic surface with $\chi(S)>0$.
 If $f$ is not isotrivial, then

 \end{prop}

 \begin{proof}